focustense/StardewUI/Docs/reference/stardewui/framework/grammar/documentreader.md

 ##### Remarks

-The tag remains valid as attributes are read; i.e. `ReadNextAttribute(AttributeType, ReadOnlySpan<Char>)` will never change this value.
+The tag remains valid as attributes are read; i.e. `ReadNextAttribute(AttributeType, ReadOnlySpan<Char>, Boolean)` will never change this value.

 -----